Sewer Interceptor Failure

-The City is seeking quotes for a smaller scale investigation project.
 The sewer is 45 feet deep and 4 feet wide, which makes it a complicated repair.
-The investigation will help us find the most efficient way to complete the projects.
+After rejecting that bid, we conducted an investigation to help us find the most efficient way to complete the project.
+The City is in process of signing a contract for the sewer repairs.

 Project Overview